cjboake/cjcc/README.md

 even at this stage.

 I'm writing it to learn about how compilers work, which when I started, was something I knew nothing about.
-While in the process, I'm keeping fairly detailsed notes in my notes.md file.
+While in the process, I'm keeping fairly detailed notes in my notes.md file.
 If you are interested in my thought process as I wrote each element, that would be a good place to look.

 Ultimately, I might write a series of blog posts, or even a PDF document that describes my experience,